 - Plays well with others.
 CE Cache can work alongside the native EE caching.
 They can even be used in the same template together.
 Although, when using CE Cache, there really is no need to use any other caching (native or add-ons).

 - Partial Caching.
-If you want to cache a huge chunk of content except for a few parts, you can easily escape that content so that it will remain dynamic.
+If you want to cache a huge chunk of content except for a few parts, you can easily escape that content when using fragment caching so that certain parts can remain dynamic.

 - Cache Refreshing.
 Non-global (local) and static items can optionally be refreshed after they are deleted, saving you from having to go back to the deleted URL(s) to manually refresh the respective page(s).
-You can also specify a delay from 0 to 5 seconds to remove and refresh each item, which spares your server the load of trying to recreate all the items at once.
+You can also pick a delay to remove and refresh each item, which spares your server the load of trying to recreate all the items at once.

 - Convenience.
 There is an easy-to-use Control Panel UI for managing your cached content.
-Your cached items are organized into an intuitive hierarchy, and you can quickly find, view, and delete them for each of the supported drivers on an individual, path, site-wide, or driver-wide level.
+Your cached items are organized into an intuitive hierarchy, and you can quickly find, view, and delete them for each of the supported drivers on an individual, path, site-wide, or driver technology level.